Ruhaan-Bansal/Ruhaan-B-Blog/navigation/about.md

 ---
 layout: page
-title: About
+title: About the Creator
 permalink: /about/
 ---

-Creator of Student 2025
+Creator : Ruhaan Bansal

+DNHS Class of 2028